Are Facebook Ads Worth It?

 Now let's dial in the data from your CLV.
 This is where you get true clarity.

-First, get some perspective.
-Find out what the average lead conversion rate is for your industry.
-Look for anecdotal figures from friends.
-A colleague of mine makes one sale per 100 leads.
+A colleague of mine in the financial industry makes one sale per 100 leads from his Facebook ads.
 He'd be beyond thrilled to get 1 sale out of 16.

 To really get a handle on ROI we need to have a goal in mind.
+(See this on prepping goals first.)
 We need to assess the results in the context of this goal.

 Let's assume the owner's goal is to add $100,000 to his annual revenue.